In This Article

 - In one motion, squat down and place your palms on the floor in front of your feet.

-- Lean forward, so your weight is on your hands while jumping your legs out behind you until your toes are on the floor.
+- Lean forward so your weight is on your hands while jumping your legs out behind you until your toes are on the floor.
 Your body should form a straight line, and you will be at the top of a push-up position.

-- Complete 1 full push up.
+- Complete one full pushup.

 - Jump your feet up behind your hands.